Can You Give A Sleeping Baby A Breathing Treatment? Experts Explain

-When it comes to babies and illness, we are incredibly lucky to be living in the year 2019, when there are things like nebulizers and spacers to help treat pulmonary ailments like croup and asthma.
-Of course, babies aren't always huge fans of such devices, which may make parents wonder: Can you give a baby a breathing treatment while they're sleeping?
+When it comes to babies and illness, we are incredibly lucky to be living when there are things like nebulizers and spacers to help treat pulmonary ailments that so often affect babies and young kids, like croup and asthma.
+Of course, babies aren't always huge fans of such devices, which may make parents wonder, is it OK to give a baby albuterol before bed?
+Or, can you give a baby a breathing treatment while they’re sleeping?

 Dr. Craig Canapari is a pediatrician at Yale New Haven Children’s Hospital and the Director of the Yale Pediatric Sleep Center, and he tells Romper that for certain breathing treatments like albuterol or saline, it’s perfectly fine to give them while a child is snoozing.

-Dr. Sara DuMond is a pediatrician and medical expert for Dr. Brown's, the company that makes baby gear like bottles and sippy cups.
-She agrees that it is absolutely acceptable to give some breathing treatments while baby is sleeping, and says in many cases it's much easier to administer these types of treatments if a baby is asleep.
-She says the only risks involved "have to do with whether or not your baby's respiratory symptoms are the kind of respiratory issues that respond to these kinds of treatments."
-But she does offer a word of caution regarding breathing treatments in general: "It's important to note that not all coughs or breathing issues are made better by these kinds of treatments; in fact, there are some conditions where these kinds of breathing treatments can actually hurt instead of help.
-So, always consult with your pediatrician before giving any kind of breathing treatment, awake or asleep."
+Dr. Sara DuMond is a pediatrician, and she agrees that it is absolutely acceptable to give some breathing treatments while baby is sleeping, and says in many cases it’s much easier to administer these types of treatments if a baby is asleep.
+She says the only risks involved “have to do with whether or not your baby’s respiratory symptoms are the kind of respiratory issues that respond to these kinds of treatments.”
+But she does offer a word of caution regarding breathing treatments in general: “It's important to note that not all coughs or breathing issues are made better by these kinds of treatments; in fact, there are some conditions where these kinds of breathing treatments can actually hurt instead of help.
+So, always consult with your pediatrician before giving any kind of breathing treatment or medication, awake or asleep.”

 Dr. Craig Canapari, associate professor, Yale University School of Medicine, Director, Pediatric Sleep Center, Yale New-Haven Hospital Division of Pediatric Respiratory Medicine.

 Dr. Sara DuMond, pediatrician